jonathananolan/national-survey-on-drug-use-and-health/README.md

 ## Why This Repo Exists

-The NSDUH public-use files are not provided in a format to enable quick download and year-to-year comparisons because:
+The NSDUH public-use files are not provided in a format to enable quick download and year-to-year comparison.
+Comparing across years can be problematic, because:

 - Methodology shifts (sampling frames, weights, and survey design) introduce breaks.
 - Questionnaire wording and variable definitions change across time.